Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-A revised interim indicator is provided here that presents data on self-reported pro-environmental attitudes and behaviours from 2 of Natural England’s nationally representative surveys:
+This indicator presents data on self-reported pro-environmental attitudes and behaviours from 2 of Natural England’s nationally representative surveys:

-1) The People and Nature Survey (PANS) which began collecting data for adults on an on-going basis from 2 April 2020.
+1) The Adults People and Nature Survey (A-PaNS) which began collecting data for adults on an on-going basis from 2 April 2020.

-More information on PANS and C-PANS methods, outputs and the full questionnaires, are available on the PANS homepage.
+More information on A-PaNS and C-PaNS methods, outputs and the full questionnaires, are available on the PaNS homepage.

 Notes on indicator